 Greater Sandhill Crane (Grus canadensis) (California threatened).
 This species is found in wetland habitats such as meadows, pastures, grain fields, bogs, fens, marshes and fields.
-There have been sightings in Kings Creek Meadow, Cameron Meadow, Spencer Meadow, Snag Lake, Horseshoe Lake, and Warner Valley in Lassen Volcanic National Park although no reproduction has been confirmed.
+There have been sightings in Kings Creek Meadow, Cameron Meadow, Spencer Meadow, Snag Lake, Horseshoe Lake, and Warner Valley.
+In 2018, photos from a remote camera trap captured images of two adults and one young in the Twin Meadows area.
+This is currently the only confirmed record of this species breeding within the park.
 Most sightings of this species is in the fall when they are seen flying over Lassen Volcanic National Park during migration.